firecat53/keepmenu/README.rst

 - Rename, move, delete and add groups
 - Prompts for and saves initial database and keyfile locations if config file isn't setup before first run.
 - Set multiple databases and keyfiles in the config file.
+Switch databases on the fly.
 - Hide selected groups from the default and 'View/Type Individual entries' views.
 - Keepmenu runs in the background after initial startup and will retain the entered passphrase for `pw_cache_period_min` minutes after the last activity.